-- 4. Families that are homeless and are found eligible for a Violence Against Women Act, Emergency Transfer from the LACDA's Housing Assistance Division and Housing Operations Division rental assistance programs, subject to voucher and funding availability. - 5.
-Elderly households who live and/or work in the LACDA's jurisdiction.
-Elderly households must meet the definition of an elderly family and the residency requirements of Section 4.4.1. - 6.
+- 7. Elderly households who live and/or work in the LACDA's jurisdiction.
+Elderly households must meet the definition of an elderly family and the residency requirements of Section 4.4.1. - 8.
 Jurisdictional Preference: Families who live and/or work in the LACDA's jurisdiction will be admitted before families outside of the LACDA's jurisdiction.